Ryan Kelly (American football)

-Ryan Patrick Kelly (born May 30, 1993) is an American professional football center for the Minnesota Vikings of the National Football League (NFL).
-He played college football for the Alabama Crimson Tide, and was selected by the Colts in first round of the 2016 NFL draft.
+Ryan Patrick Kelly (born May 30, 1993) is an American former professional football player who was a center for 10 seasons in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, and was selected by the Indianapolis Colts in the first round of the 2016 NFL draft.
+He also played for the Minnesota Vikings.

 Early life

 Kelly attended Lakota West High School in West Chester, Ohio, where he was teammates with Jordan Hicks.
 As a junior in 2009, he was a first team all-conference and all-city selection on the offensive line.
 During his senior season, he suffered a torn anterior cruciate ligament (ACL) in the last game of his season against rival Lakota East, yet he still was named third-team Division I All-Ohio.
 Although selected, he was unable to play at the Under Armour All-America Game coming off of his knee injury.

 Rated as a three-star recruit by ESPN, Kelly was ranked as the No. 4 center prospect in his class.
 He collected numerous scholarship offers from major programs, including Alabama, Florida, Florida State, Michigan, and Tennessee, but none from his home-state Ohio State Buckeyes who signed the third-ranked center, Brian Bobek from Palatine, Illinois, instead.
 Kelly verbally committed to Alabama in July 2010.